We're back 🤩

 For such a long spell in charge of a club so steeped in history, many would have thought trophies would be flowing by now for the Spaniard - but as of yet they haven’t materialised, with his 2019/20 FA Cup success the only silverware on his Arsenal resume.
 Arteta will be feeling more than a little pressure.
 Into his sixth full campaign with the Gunners, this season needs to show tangible evidence that they are capable of competing for the major trophies.

 A Champions League and League Cup semi-final last year showed they are close, but other sides will only start taking them seriously when they start making (and winning) finals.
-However, with a recognised world class striker hopefully joining the club in Viktor Gyokeres, Arteta’s system can now only be edging closer to long-awaited glory.
+However, with a recognised world class striker finally joining the club in Viktor Gyokeres, Arteta’s system can now only be edging closer to long-awaited glory.

 Viktor Gyokeres